 Author: Tiffany W.

-If you’re anything like me, fighting procrastination is a never-ending uphill battle, an almost Sisyphean task.
-It’s far too easy to pick up your phone and scroll through social media.
+If you’re anything like me, fighting procrastination is a never-ending uphill battle—an almost Sisyphean task.
+It’s far too easy to pick up my phone and scroll through social media.
 Or, wander into the kitchen to get a snack.

 There are a variety of reasons people procrastinate—poor study habits, avoiding unpleasant emotions, and more.
 The first step to learning how to stop procrastinating is figuring out the cause.
-When you understand why you procrastinate, you can target the causes specifically to minimize moments when you might be susceptible to procrastinating.
+When you understand why you procrastinate, you can target the specific causes to minimize moments when you might be likely to procrastinate.

 1. Assess your habits.